book page

 Reviewer avatar

-If you enjoyed Special Effects Programming with WebGPU (Hardback), this one scratches a similar itch—especially around excerpt and momentum.
-(Side note: if you like Special Effects Programming with WebGPU (Hardback), you’ll likely enjoy this too.)
+If you enjoyed Special Effects Programming with WebGPU (Paperback), this one scratches a similar itch—especially around march and momentum.

 Reviewer avatar